baobabsoluciones/cornflow/cornflow-dags/DAG/rostering/README.rst

 - Requirements: table indicating which requirements should be complied and which not

     - Skills: true or false
-    - Skills employees: true or false
-    - Skill demand: true or false
     - Employee holidays: true or false
     - Store holidays: true or false
     - Employee downtime: true or false